Discrete-Distribution-Networks/Discrete-Distribution-Networks.github.io/index.md

 ### Toy examples for two-dimensional data generation
 <br>
 <img src="img/2d-density.png" loading="lazy" style="max-width:500px">
 <p style="width:90%; text-align: justify">The numerical values at the bottom of each figure represent the Kullback-Leibler (KL) divergence.
 Due to phenomena such as “dead nodes” and “density shift”, the application of Gradient Descent alone fails to properly fit the Ground Truth (GT) density.
-However, by employing the Split-and-Prune strategy, the KL divergence is reduced to even lower than that of the Real Samples. <p>
+However, by employing the Split-and-Prune strategy, the KL divergence is reduced to even lower than that of the Real Samples.
+ For a clearer and more comprehensive view of the optimization process, see the <a target="_blank" href="2d-density-estimation-gif-with-10000-nodes-ddn.html">2D Density Estimation with 10,000 Nodes DDN</a> page.</p>
 </div>

 ---